16alisharai/SeleniumCucumberAutomationFramework/README.md

 Open the solution in IntelliJ Idea or eclipse.
 Build the solution once.

+**Writing A Test**

+The cucumber features goes in the features library and should have the ".feature" extension.
+You can start out by looking at features/first.feature.
+You can extend this feature or make your own features using some of the predefined steps that comes with selenium-cucumber.

 **Run the tests**.
 1. Under src/test/java/cucumberOptions, there is a file testNGTestRunner.
 Right click on the respective file and run as testNG test.
 OR.